We would like to invite all women to come and join one of our circles. Please click on the Circle Meetings tab below to

 COPE WITH HOPE in times of crises or unexpected challenges, there is someone to walk beside you and help you through it.
 “HOPE”, a benevolence of Women of Grace, will help any Presbyterian woman (based on financial need) to receive counseling in order to meet life’s challenges.

 HOLLY HALL is a Christian retirement community located near the Astrodome and is supported by various denominations.
 Individual support also comes through ticket sales for the four book reviews held each year at St. Luke’s United Methodist Church.
 A bazaar in April at Holly Hall, and a “Silver Tea” in December at a private residence give additional opportunities for support.
 Women of Grace are invited and encouraged to attend these activities.

 HOME-BOUND AND PRAYER MEMBERS these are women who are home-bound due to caring for a family member or are too ill or infirm to attend circle meetings.
 The members are assigned to circles.
-Each circle then prays for their Prayer Member and stays in contact with them by visits, phone calls, or greeting cards.
+Each circle prays for and contacts their Prayer Member by telephone, greeting cards, or visits.